 I’ve never really shot this long before with street photography and at first, it took some getting to use too.

-The biggest issue was nailing the framing when the subject was moving when fairly close to the camera.
+The biggest issue was nailing the framing when the subject was moving fairly close to the camera.
 The X-T3 does not stabilize either so there is some camera movement you have to fight as well.

 Street photography is not like nature photography where you’re often stationary.
 I’m often moving or walking while I take the shot, so there is a lot of motion happening.

-I’m usually pretty fast and fairly sloppy when shooting street so shooting with longer lenses forces me to get a little more precise, stop moving and try to stabilize, then everything starts to frame up a little nicer.
+I’m usually pretty fast and fairly sloppy when shooting street so shooting with longer lenses forces me to get a little more precise, stop moving, and try to stabilize, then everything starts to frame up a little nicer.
 It’s actually helped me break some bad habits.

 Overall, shooting with the Fujinon 90mm turns out to be a really cool look and I’m seeing a lot of other street shootings doing something similar.
 This could be the next trend when street shooters get tired of shooting shadow photography.